Harsche/Patternized/Assets/_Project/Flyweight Pattern/README.md

 from it.

-At first, I thought of skipping this pattern because it didn't seem so useful in Unity, but after some thinking, I came uo up with an idea that might be a good example of the pattern.
-Using Unity ECS (Entity Component System), we're going to create thousands of objects that share common data, and save a few MB of RAM in the process.
+At first, I thought of skipping this pattern because it didn't seem so useful in Unity, but after some thinking, I came up with an idea that might be a good example of the pattern.
+Using Unity ECS (Entity Component System), we're going to create thousands of objects that share common data, and save a few megabytes of RAM in the process.

 ## Explanation

-Have you ever noticed that, even if you have 2 copies of a Game Object, the 2 will have different instances of identical objects?
-For instance 2 cubes with the standard material have identical Mesh Filter components and identical Mesh Renderer components.
+Have you ever noticed that, even if you have 2 copies of a GameObject, the 2 will have different instances of identical Components?
+For instance, 2 cubes with the standard material have identical Mesh Filter components and identical Mesh Renderer components.
 That is most certainly duplicated data.

 <p style="text-align: center;"> 2 different cubes, 3 identical components: </p>